go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

 - `SSL_MAX_VERSION`: **\<empty\>**: Set the maximum version of ssl support.
 - `SSL_CURVE_PREFERENCES`: **X25519,P256**: Set the preferred curves,
 - `SSL_CIPHER_SUITES`: **ecdhe_ecdsa_with_aes_256_gcm_sha384,ecdhe_rsa_with_aes_256_gcm_sha384,ecdhe_ecdsa_with_aes_128_gcm_sha256,ecdhe_rsa_with_aes_128_gcm_sha256,ecdhe_ecdsa_with_chacha20_poly1305,ecdhe_rsa_with_chacha20_poly1305**: Set the preferred cipher suites.
-  - If there is not hardware support for AES suites by default the cha cha suites will be preferred over the AES suites
+  - If there is no hardware support for AES suites, by default the ChaCha suites will be preferred over the AES suites.
-  - supported suites as of go 1.17 are:
+  - supported suites as of Go 1.18 are:
     - TLS 1.0 - 1.2 cipher suites
       - "rsa_with_rc4_128_sha"
       - "rsa_with_3des_ede_cbc_sha"